Choo99/Meme-Chatbot/README.md

 - Deployment: We'll implement our text emotional detection model to our discord bot with our chatbot.
 Randomly picked meme will send to user base on user text emotion when user chat with our chatbot.

 ![Coding](https://github.com/Choo99/Meme-Chatbot/blob/master/misc/phase.png)
-Figure 3: Phases and individual steps for building a meme chatbot
+Figure 3 is the phases and individual steps for building a meme chatbot

 For the dataset, there are 6 types of emotion will be categorised which is : Anger, Saddness, Joy, Love, Fear and Surprise.